Big free groups acting on $\Lambda$-trees: A combinatorial description

 We define a $\mathbb Z^\omega$-metric on the quotient space.
 Given $(w,a^p,t)$ and $(v,b^q,s)$, define the distance in the quotient space to be $t+s$ unless $w=v$ and $a^p=b^q$ in which case we set the distance to be $|t-s|$.
+It is the quotient metric inherited from $\T(\BF(\omega))$ and it is easy to check that it is definite.
 If the wedge $\bigvee C_a$ is given the standard wedge metric then the mapping is an isometry.